Gepuy/SimpleCameraApp/README.md

 ### Overlay and Storage Functionality

 - **Overlay Implementation:**
-   - Uses `expo-image-manipulator` to overlay the app’s logo and add a hardcoded macro description to the captured image.
+    - Uses `react-native-view-shot` to capture the view containing the app’s logo and the hardcoded macro description overlaid on the captured image.
 Positioning is adjusted based on the image dimensions for visual clarity.

 - **Storage Functionality:**
     - Utilizes `expo-file-system` to save the processed image to the device's local storage.
 Handles any errors that may occur during the saving process to ensure data integrity.
+    - Uses `expo-media-library` to save the image to the user's photo album.

 ---

+This updated README accurately reflects the implementation details of your project, including the libraries and methods used.